hitchhiker54/TypeInfoTool/README.md

 Does not currently sort classes by dependency, does not produce declarations.h

-Requires about 40mins to run when calling GetVtable() in SDKClassInfo, 30secs if not (on my machine).
+Requires about 50mins to run when calling GetVtable() in SDKClassInfo, 2 mins if not (on my machine).
 Should scale with no. of logical cores.

 0.3b Added multithreading for class typeinfos to assist with time taken to find vtables for lea gettype classes.
-More fixes for incorrect class dumps
+More fixes for incorrect class dumps.

+0.4 Sorts Structs.h by dependency for import into IDA.
+Generates Declarations.h for importing Classes.h.
+Added a bool in Main() to switch c++/ida import output for the headers (ida version replaces Array<> types with type poitners).
+A few remaining issues in enums due to all in one file blocks 3 classes importing correctly.